 Empowerment:

 While committed employees ‘do their job’, empowered team members go beyond ‘their daily duties’ to define new solutions, deliver outstanding customer experiences and move the company forward through uncertainty.
-Empowerment ultimately comes from inside – the employee is the motivator and fueled to achieve the company objectives.
+Empowerment ultimately comes from inside – the employee is a motivator and fueled to achieve the company objectives.
 This is achieved through aligning employees’ roles and tasks with their personal goals and motivators.

-Human-centric leaders build on this base principle for empowerment through also:
+Human-centric leaders build on this base principle for empowerment through also –

-• Setting the clear direction of what needs to be achieved then giving employees the space to determine how they will reach the goal.
+- Setting the clear direction of what needs to be achieved then giving employees the space to determine how they will reach the goal.

-• Encouraging and rewarding creativity, experimentation and failure as well as success.
+- Encouraging and rewarding creativity, experimentation and failure as well as success.

-• Coaching – using 1/1s to ask questions, identify areas in which additional support or resources are needed and listening to employees plans for success.
+- Coaching – using 1/1s to ask questions, identify areas in which additional support or resources are needed and listening to employees plans for success.

 Team Building: